• Home

 Harvest Tomato Sauce

-This incredibly useful sauce is great as a base for soup, added to casseroles and pan sauces, and spread onto bread with cheese for a simple lunch.
+This incredibly useful sauce is great as a base for soup, stirred through pasta, added to casseroles and pan sauces, and spread onto bread with cheese for a simple lunch.

 watch video